Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: System Model

-where $n(t)$ is additive Gaussian noise with zero mean, and $\zeta_i$ is the relative phase offset resulting from the relative positions of the agents and the client.
-In particular, under the assumption that the local oscillators are time-synchronized, the phase offset $\zeta_i$ of the signal $s_i$ at the location of the client relative to a signal transmitted by an agent located at $\vec{r}_i \mathbb{R}^3$ is
+where $n(t)$ is additive white Gaussian noise.
+Without loss of generality, we let $w_i \sqrt{P}e^{j\delta_i}$ and $h_i a_i e^{j\eta_i}$ for each $i [N]$.
+The angle $\delta_i [0,2\pi)$ denotes the phase of the gain $w_i$, and it is a design parameter.
+The magnitude $a_i 0$ and the phase $\eta_i [0,2\pi)$ characterize the channel $h_i$ between the base station and the agent $i [N]$.
+Recall that the agents' local oscillators are time-synchronized.
+Then, the phase offset $\eta_i$ of a signal at the base station relative to a signal transmitted by an agent located at $\vec{r}_i \mathbb{R}^3$ (in Cartesian coordinates) is \cite{mailloux1982phased}